frangilbert/meloveyouruntime/_posts/2017-03-15-serverless-and-lambda.md

           cors: true
 {% endhighlight %}

- You can even run the Lambda function locally by using [invoke local](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) {% highlight bash %}serverless invoke local: --function myfunction{% endhighlight %} Which is great for dev testing.
+ You can even run the Lambda function locally by using [invoke local](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) {% highlight bash %}serverless invoke local: --function myfunction{% endhighlight %}.
+This is useful for local development.

+ Serverless is a great, powerful way to quickly deploy Lambda based services (or Functions if using Azure) and the best part is, it'll work with your current system just by adding a yaml file.
+In this short blog post I've given a quick example of how to deploy a simple Lambda & API Gateway endpoint.
+You can also set up a Dynamo DB instance and many other services in the yaml file.